 Founded in 2003 initially as a blogging platform, WordPress is the world’s most popular content management system (CMS).
 An estimation of over 40% of the web runs on WordPress, including the online homes of industry leaders such as Sony Music and The New York Times.
-Although the platform is still the go-to for countless companies and bloggers globally, within the web development community, its ageing technology begs the question: is WordPress still relevant in 2021?
+Yet, while the platform is still the go-to for countless companies and bloggers globally, its ageing technology begs the question: is WordPress still relevant in 2021?

 For individuals with websites with few landing pages and limited features, such as small business owners and bloggers, it’s safe to assume that moving from WordPress to another platform isn’t a priority.
 For companies looking to modernise their services or rebrand entirely, however, the notion of making the switch sounds that bit more appealing.

-Here at Lightflows, we’ve built products aplenty using WordPress.
+Here at Lightflows, we’ve built plenty of products in the past using WordPress.
 There’s no denying that it can be a powerful tool for creating a well-presented, easy-to-navigate website or application.
-However, many other CMS platforms on the market have arguably helped us make even more beautiful digital experiences.
+However, many newer CMS platforms on the market have helped us make even more beautiful digital experiences.

-Of late, we’ve taken a particular liking to Statamic, a flat-file CMS dynamically powered by PHP and Laravel.
-Its flat-file nature means that it stores all content, assets and settings in files rather than a database, allowing for excellent customisation, version control and long-term maintenance.
+Lately, we’ve taken a particular liking to Statamic, a flat-file CMS dynamically powered by PHP and Laravel.
+Its flat-file nature stores all content, assets and settings in files rather than a database, allowing for excellent customisation, version control and long-term maintenance.

-If you’re still using WordPress but are keen to bring your services into the modern era by leveraging a contemporary CMS platform, we outline the pros and cons of both WordPress and Statamic to determine whether migrating platforms is the right move for your business below.
+Are you still using WordPress but keen to bring your services into the modern era by leveraging a contemporary CMS platform?
+If so, we outline the pros and cons of both WordPress and Statamic to determine whether migrating platforms is the right move for your business below.
 Let’s start with WordPress:

 Pros of WordPress

-- Themes.
-WordPress comes with multiple themes, from which you can simply use as they appear or draw inspiration when conceptualising the look of your website.
+WordPress comes with multiple themes, which you can use as they appear or draw inspiration when conceptualising the look of your website.
 These themes are great for small business owners and bloggers beginning their CMS journeys.

-- Mobile-friendly.
-Nowadays, mobile-friendliness is paramount to developers and mobile users alike.
+Nowadays, a mobile-friendly app is paramount to developers and mobile users alike.
 The built-in WordPress themes are designed for mobile, web and tablet devices, ensuring the website appears as it should on whichever device your customer may use.

-- Plugins.
 There are hundreds of plugins available for WordPress that cater to various needs.
-Be it search engine optimisation (SEO) tips, a fast caching engine or a spam comment cleaner, you can be sure to find relevant plugins for your website.
+Be it search engine optimisation (SEO) tips, a fast caching engine or a spam comment cleaner; you can be sure to find relevant plugins for your website.

 Cons of WordPress

-- Vulnerability.
-The fact that such a large portion of the web runs on WordPress is common knowledge.
+It’s common knowledge that such a large portion of the web runs on WordPress.
 For this reason, WordPress is a hub for hackers and spammers, especially if your website allows blog comments or has a contact form.
 The more susceptible your website is to spam, the more likely it can pose a virus threat.

-- Plugins.
 Yes, we listed plugins as an advantage.
-No, this isn’t a mistake as plugins are alternatively the platform’s biggest downfall.
-For every new feature you want on your website, you most likely need to add another plugin.
-What’s more, not all plugins are free, nor do they last forever, so your website will need to be updated constantly.
+No, this isn’t a mistake.
+Plugins are alternatively the platform’s biggest downfall because for every new feature you want on your website, you most likely need to add another plugin.
+Moreover, not all plugins are free, nor do they last forever, so your website will need to be updated constantly.